-St Andrew’s are delighted to welcome children and adults into membership of the church with the sacrament of Baptism, sometimes called Christening.
+St Andrew’s is delighted to welcome children and adults into membership of the church with the sacrament of Baptism, sometimes called Christening.
 This generally takes place during the Sunday 10.00am Mass so that the whole church community can welcome and celebrate its new members.

 You should normally approach your own parish for Baptism.
 If you are not sure which parish you live in then you can check by visiting www.achurchnearyou.com and searching via your postcode.

 You or your child could also be Baptised at St Andrew’s if you have attended for six months or more and are on the electoral roll.

 If you live in our parish and would like to apply for a baptism then please come to Church any Sunday morning for the 10.00am service and afterwards ask for who one of the church wardens who will be pleased to help you fill in an application form and plan a baptism.

 You can also get married here if you fulfil one of the following:One of you: